Alendronate: 7 things you should know

 - Dissolve alendronate effervescent tablets in 4oz of room temperature tap water.
 Wait 5 minutes after effervescence stops before stirring for 10 seconds then drinking.

 - You may need to take supplementary calcium or vitamin D if your dietary intake is inadequate.
-Your doctor will advise you on this.
+Your doctor will advise you about this.
 If you are taking supplemental calcium, iron, magnesium, or antacids, take them at a different time of day to alendronate (for example at lunchtime), as they may interfere with the absorption of alendronate.
 Note that mineral water may contain a higher concentration of calcium than tap or bottled water, and you should only drink if your doctor has confirmed it is compatible with alendronate.

-- Talk to both your dentist and doctor if you require dental surgery or a tooth extraction and you have been on alendronate long-term.
+- Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been on alendronate long-term.
 They may advise discontinuation of alendronate.

 - Tell your doctor if you experience any thigh or groin pain, muscle cramps or twitches, severe or debilitating muscle pain, eye inflammation, or any other adverse effects of concern while you are taking alendronate.